aayushsingh7/UnCovered/README.md

 ---

-## 🎯 The Problem I'm Solving
+## 🧩 The Problem

 In today’s digital age, misinformation spreads faster than ever — not just during major events like conflicts or elections, but **every single day**.

 From AI-generated images and deepfakes to fake headlines and out-of-context quotes, our feeds are flooded with misleading content.
-It’s becoming harder and harder to tell what’s real.
+And now, it’s not just text — **infographics, screenshots, viral videos, and visual edits** are weaponized to mislead.

 I saw this firsthand during the recent India-Pakistan tensions — my social media was filled with AI-generated visuals, fake news clips, and viral claims.
-But even outside of that, I still encounter suspicious content on a daily basis.
+But even outside of that, I still encounter suspicious content daily.

 It’s not just me.
 These problems are everywhere:

 - **AI-generated content** makes it hard to separate fact from fiction
+- **Most tools only support text**, or at best, basic image analysis — **no screenshots, no video frames, no real-time capture**
-- **Verified tools exist** (like ChatGPT, Perplexity) — but using them breaks your flow:
+- Even trusted tools (like ChatGPT, Perplexity) break your flow:
-  pause what you're doing → copy the claim → open a new tab → find the right tool → paste → run the search → scroll through a long response → decide what’s true
+  pause → copy → switch tab → paste → read long output → decide
-- **People want instant verification** without leaving the page or losing focus
+- **People want instant, trusted verification** across all content types — without leaving the page

-**The result?** Misinformation spreads because fact-checking is just too slow and inconvenient.
+**The result?** Misinformation spreads because fact-checking is too fragmented, slow, and inconvenient.

-That’s why I built **UnCovered** — select text → right-click → verify.
-No tab-switching, no effort.
-Just truth, instantly.

 ### 📈 Some Stats